ahmedyraw/Git_Course/README.md

 # Git_Course

+## Introduction

+### What is Git and Github?
+Git Is distributed version control system.\
+Git Free and open source.\
+Github is source for project and sources [GitFarm, GitLab, BitBucket].\
+Github simplify using Git and provide some features.\
+You can use Git without Github.
+Maybe with centralized server or etc..\
+Git has GUI.

+### Why you must learn Git?
+Devs contribute to the same project.\
+you can revert changes.\
+You can collaborate to fix issues and create new features.\
+You can solve conflicts.\
+You can organize features.

+### Words you will hear !
+Repository (Repo) (هو المستودع الي بتحط فيه اكواد البروجكت كاملة)\
+Branch (Branch from Repo)\
+Local Repo\
+Remote Repo (Github, Gitfarm, Gitlab, BitBucket, Server)\
+Commit (Snapshot or Checkpoint in your local Repo)\
+Clone (from Local or Remote)\
+Push (Upload Local changes to Remote)\
+Pull (you Pull changes from Remote Repo to your Local)\
+Pull Request (tell other about your changes to pull it from local to remote it to their repo)

+### Important Notes
+Create Repository for every project.\
+Create a new Branch for every feature or enhancement.\
+No need to connect to Remote Repo while working on locally.\
+Anyone can Push and Pull depends on permissions.

 ## Create Remote Repo
 You can create Repo using Github UI then diceide if it's public or private also if you want a read me file\
 1- Go to your repositories\